-SDATA_OUT's composite stream is MSB justified (MSB first) with all non-valid slots' bit positions AC'97 controller.
+SDATA_OUT's composite stream is MSB justified (MSB first) with all non-valid slots' bit positions stuffed with 0's by the AC'97 controller.
 When mono audio sample streams are sent from the AC'97 controller it is necessary that BOTH left and right sample stream time slots be filled with the same data.